DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

 ####container.xml

 1. Again using a text editor, create a new file and save it to the *META-INF* directory with the name *container.xml*;
 2. *container.xml* contains a simple structure written in XML.
 Below is a complete version of the document followed by an explanation of its separate parts.
 You may ignore the explanation without much consequence if its too technical in nature.
 The important part of this document is what's contained in between the quotes of the attribute `full-path` (*OEBPS/content.opf*).
-This attribute should point to an .opf file we'll create later on and will be stored in the *OEBPS* directory.<!--is het the attribute of the file die gestored gaat worden--/>
+This attribute should point to an .opf file we'll create later on and will be stored in the *OEBPS* directory. <!--is het the attribute of the file die gestored gaat worden-->

 	```